udoprog/serde-hashkey/README.md

 [Key] is useful because it allows for a form of type-erasure.
 Let's say you want to build a generic in-memory key-value store where you want to store arbitrary serde-serializable keys.
-This is typical for things like caches or dependency injection frameworks.
+This is useful for things like caches or dependency injection frameworks.

 <br>